 Beck's solo tours of 2002 and 2003 saw regular "Cold Brains."
 Usually Beck played it alone, though sometimes Smokey Hormel added piano in August 2002 (and sometimes he used Roland the Drum Machine on it).
 One time Jack White sang the song too!

-In between the solo tours of August 2002 and April 2003, Beck toured with the Flaming Lips.
+In between the solo tours of August 2002 and April 2003, Beck toured with the Flaming Lips for a couple of months.
 At first it always acoustic, opening Beck's solo portion of the show.

 Eventually, the song moved into the band section, and he did it with the Flaming Lips backing him.
 It does not sound very different from how it was done on the Vultures tour, except the Lips do infuse some drama into it in the way it builds, and a more psychedelic guitar feedback squeal.
 They had a good command of the song.
 Beck and the Lips also did it together during Beck's 2002 visit to KCRW:

 Beck had yet another band during the summer of 2003, and they also regularly played "Cold Brains."